SandeshT19/-Linear-Regression-/README.md

 Price_euros: Price in euros

 What Steps we are performing  to achive  above objective:

-1)Importing base packges
+1)Importing base packges .

 2)Data cleaning and summarization .

 3)Missing value treatment .

 4)Feture enginnering and text  colum formatting.

 6)testing mutltiple regression models and choosing best one.

-7)Hyper tunning the model
+7)Hyper tunning the model.

-8)predcting test scores with diffrent matrices 9)preinting the important fetuers for the preeiction as per best model 10)conclusion
+8)predcting test scores with diffrent matrices .

+9)preinting the important fetuers for the preeiction as per best model.

+10)conclusion .